Vanilla-OS/handbook/_posts/2023-01-20-install-openrgb.md

 ## Introduction

-[**OpenRGB**](https://openrgb.org/) is a great application for managing your RGB, however the Flatpak doesn't work correctly out of the box.
-This guide will help you install it.
+[**OpenRGB**](https://openrgb.org/) is an essential application for managing your RGB appliances.
+This guide will help you install the Flatpak version of OpenRGB correctly.

 ## Prerequisites